-In order that Integromat knows which apps and modules it shall link together, you have to create a scenario.
-A scenario defines which modules shall be linked together and how.
+In order for Integromat to know which apps and modules it should link together, you have to create a scenario.
+A scenario defines which modules will be linked together and how.

 You can browse through the available apps or search directly using the search field.
-Click on Twitter.
+For this case, click Twitter.

 This will bring up a list showing which modules are available.
 Select the Watch Tweets module.

-Instead of the circle with question mark, you can now see the Twitter icon indicating that the module has been successfully added.
+Instead of the circle with the question mark, you will now see the Twitter icon indicating that the module has been successfully added.
 However, Integromat is not yet connected to your Twitter account.
-This is why, you need to create a connection.
+The next step will be to create a connection.

 When you have added the module, a panel showing its setting is displayed.
 On the panel, click the Add button next to the Connection box.

-Next, you will be asked to give the connection a name (you may have multiple connections to one service).
-You can accept the default connection name shown in the Connection name box or create your own.
+Next, you will be asked to give the connection a name, as you may have multiple connections to one service.
+You can either accept the default connection name shown in the Connection name box or create your own.
 Next click the Create a connection button.

-Now Integromat will redirect you to the Twitter.com page where you need to grant Integromat permission to access your Twitter account.
+Integromat will then redirect you to the Twitter.com page where you will need to grant Integromat permission to access your Twitter account.
 Click the Authorize app button.

 The connection is now established.

-Besides the connection, you can set a number of other settings available for the Watch tweets module (e.g. choose which Tweets you want to watch - your or someone else´s Tweets).
+Besides the connection, you can also set a number of other settings that are available for the Watch tweets module (e.g. choose which Tweets you want to watch - your's or someone else's Tweets).

 Click the Save button.

-Select, for example, the From now on option and click on Save.
+As shown in this example, select the From now on option and click Save.

 The module Watch Tweets is now ready.
-The next step is to add the module that shall send tweets to your Facebook.
+The next step is to add the module that will send tweets to your Facebook.

-Click the right handle of the first module and from the options that appear choose Add another module.
+Click the right handle of the first module and from the options that appear, choose Add another module.
 From the available apps, choose Facebook and then the Create a post action.
 In the module settings, click the Add button next to the Connection box and create a new connection.
-You just repeat the same steps as for Twitter.
+Repeat the same steps as for Twitter.

 If everything went right, the scenario should look like the one shown in the picture beside.
-The red icon displayed on the module indicates that something is wrong.
-In this case, you need to tell Integromat what type of Twitter content you want to share on Facebook as Twitter sends more types of posts, not just statuses.
+The red icon displayed in the module indicates that something is wrong.
+In this case, you need to tell Integromat what type of Twitter content you want to share on Facebook as Twitter can send many different types of posts, not just statuses.

 Drag the Text field from the mapping panel to the Message field in the module settings.